 - ¼ cup extra virgin olive oil plus more for serving

-- 32 oz marinara sauce for serving (if using store-bought, we love Rao's)
+- 32 oz marinara sauce (if using store-bought, we love Rao's)

 Instructions